 When it comes to your work experience, you may be concerned that you simply don’t have the experience you need.
 All entry-level workers suffer from that fear, but there are things that you can do to get around that deficiency.

-If you lack work experience, you will need to emphasize your skillset and accomplishments to impress the employer.
+If you lack work experience, you will need to emphasize your accomplishments and skill sets on your resume to impress the employer.
 Focus on the applicable skills you’ve from volunteer activities or organized endeavors in school, as well as achievements that you’re proud of.

 3. Make sure your entry-level attorney resume is 100% accurate

 Be honest, and emphasize accuracy.
-Don’t misrepresent your grades, educational level, standing in your class, awards won, participation in school groups, or any other facts.
+Don’t misrepresent educational level, standing in your class, awards won, participation in school groups, or grades on your resume.
 Employers have more ways to check on these claims than ever before, and that means that any lies or exaggerations are almost certain to be discovered.

 Just represent yourself and your accomplishments in the most forthright manner possible and trust that you’ve laid the proper foundation needed to make yourself an attractive candidate for the job.